IgniteUI/igniteui-docfx/en/components/mask.md

 ---

 ##Mask
 <p class="highlight">The Ignite UI for Angular Mask directive provides a convenient way to format user input through configurable mask rules.
 Masks are important when the input should obey a specific format, like for example a phone number.
-They also provide a visual clue for the end user what is expected as input.</p>
+They also provide a visual clue for the end user what is expected as input.
+Mask directive can be used in template-driven or reactive forms.</p>
 <div class="divider--half"></div>

 ### Mask Demo